-Industry tech leaders did not approve Trump’s decision (Data Centre Dynamics, 2017), and have been looking for innovative solutions in order to reduce their energy consumption.
-“Free cooling” is the newest sustainable trend in the IT sector.
+However, industry tech leaders did not approve of Trump’s thinking (Data Centre Dynamics, 2017), and have been looking for innovative solutions in order to reduce their energy consumption, such as “free cooling”, the newest sustainable trend in the IT sector.
 It consists of using ambient air outside the data centres, rather than air conditioning, to cool the electronic equipment.
 Internet giants, such as the famous GAFA, use it in northern European countries such as Iceland or Scandinavia, where ambient temperatures and humidity naturally provide good cooling throughout the year.
 Microsoft had an even more extensive idea: plunge a data centre into the deep cold waters of the North Sea, North of Scotland.
 Coined Project Natick, it has been successfully running for one year; 12 racks containing a total of 864 servers powered by renewable energy and cooled by the sea (Microsoft, 2018).

 But IT companies aside, is it possible for us to use the internet more responsibly?